André François-Poncet

+Biography

 François-Poncet was the son of a counselor of the Court of Appeals in Paris.
 A student of German studies at the Paris Institute of Political Studies, his first area of study was journalism.
 One of François-Poncet's early written works included observations made during several journeys to the German Empire in the years prior to World War I. During the war, he served as an infantry lieutenant.

 Between 1917 and 1919, he was assigned to the press office of the French embassy in Bern, Switzerland and later served with the International Economic Mission in the United States and in other diplomatic roles under a series of French leaders.

 François-Poncet became managing director of the Société d'études et d'informations économiques (Society for Economic Studies and Information).
 In 1924, he was replaced by Émile Mireaux.

 He served as a delegate to the League of Nations, and in August 1931 was named undersecretary of state and ambassador to Weimar Germany.
 From his post in Berlin, François-Poncet witnessed the rise of Hitler and later observed signs of Germany's plans for World War II.
 The insightful François-Poncet was described by American journalist William Shirer in his The Rise and Fall of the Third Reich as "the best informed ambassador in Berlin", but the French government generally did not heed the ambassador's many warnings about Hitler's intentions.
 François-Poncet was inadvertently involved in the purge of the Night of the Long Knives when, in Hitler's justification for the killings, he referred to a dinner that François-Poncet had attended with Ernst Röhm and Kurt von Schleicher as evidence that the men had been conspiring with the French to overthrow the German government.
 As the evidence was manufactured, François-Poncet himself was never named or charged with anything.
+An arrest of such a high-ranking diplomat on trumped-up charges would also have caused a major international scandal.